tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/设置防盗链_intl_en.md

 3. Click **Basic Configuration**, find **Hotlink Protection**, and click **Edit** to edit it.
 ![](https://main.qcloudimg.com/raw/235d3158684e32b4b92daf0e81bd6db6.png)
 3. Switch “Status” to Enabled, select a list type (blacklist or whitelist), enter applicable domain names, and then click **Save**.
 The configuration items are described as follows:
- - **Blacklist**: **Denies domain names on this list** access to the default access address of the bucket.
+ > **Blacklist**: **domain names on this list** are not allowed to access the default access address of the bucket.
 403 is returned if any domain name on the list accesses such address.
- - **Whitelist**: **Allows only domain names on this list** access to the default access address of the bucket.
+ - **Whitelist**: **only domain names on this list** are allowed to access the default access address of the bucket.
 403 is returned if any domain name not on the list accesses such address.
  - **Empty referer**: in HTTP requests, the header referer can be left empty.
 (An HTTP request header without the field of referer is allowed or the referer field is empty.)
  - **Referer**: you can enter up to 10 domain names matched by prefix, with a domain name per line.
 Supported address formats include domain name, IP address and the wildcard `*`, with examples as shown below:
     - If `www.example.com` is specified, `www.example.com/123`, `www.example.com.cn`, and other addresses with the prefix of `www.example.com` will also be included in the list.